BIOMEDIN 217 (otherwise known as Translational Bioinformatics, or CS 275) will be taught virtually by

 Instructor: Atul Butte, MD, PhD, Associate Professor of Pediatrics and, by courtesy, Medicine and Computer Science, and two time winner of the American Association for Clinical Chemistry Outstanding Speaker Award.
 Profile Lab

 Contact: Most questions should be posted to the piazza group page, so that all students can benefit from the answers.
-Professor Butte or the TAs will respond as soon as possible.
+Students are expected to participate by answering questions posted by their peers.
+Professor Butte and the TAs will monitor the Piazza forum regularly.
 For private matters, you can contact us at firstname.lastname@example.org.
 Please do not email the TAs individually unless you specifically have a question for just one of them.

 This course is designed for: